MARINE 303 : Freshwater and Estuarine Ecology

 - Explain how freshwaters and estuaries are connected to each other and with adjacent terrestrial and near-shore marine habitats (Capability 1)

-- Demonstrate an understanding of current management issues and the role of science in these (Capability 3 and 6)
+- Describe current management issues and the role of science in these (Capability 3 and 6)

 - Design , execute, analyse and write up an ecological experiment (Capability 2, 3, 4 and 5)